An Appalachian Summer Festival: late June to late July

 Grandfather Mountain Highland Games: mid July

 Since 1956, the Grandfather Mountain Highland Games and Gathering of Scottish Clans has been held each summer at MacRae Meadows on beautiful Grandfather Mountain, near Linville, North Carolina.
 Fostering and restoring interest in traditional Scottish activities, the event features games, athletic competitions, dancing, piping, drumming, sheep-herding and Celtic entertainment.
 Dressed in their distinctive tartans, more than a hundred clans participate in Raising the Clans and the Parade of Tartans.
-The event is always held on the second full weekend in July.
+Event is always held the second full weekend in July.

 MusicFest n’ Sugar Grove: mid July

 Held on the site of the Doc Watson Museum at the Historic Cove Creek High School in Sugar Grove, North Carolina, the annual MusicFest ‘n Sugar Grove celebrates the music of Doc Watson and friends.
 In addition to the traditional and bluegrass music in the main stage shows, MusicFest presents additional acts on a solar-powered stage, plus more players indoors.
 Other features include a songwriters’ showcase and instrument workshops led by festival performers.
 The event is usually held on the second Friday and Saturday in July.